9 cheap Restaurants in bali and their Typical dishes

-Lawar: is a dish made of beans, coconut and other vegetables with meat.comer-in-bali-dish-vegetables
+Lawar: is a dish made by mix of beans, coconut and other vegetables with meat

-The Babi Guling: it is a tradition only of Bali because the rest of Indonesia are Muslims and do not eat pork.
-The Babi Guling is a roast suckling pig.
+Babi Guling is a traditional dish that you can found only in Bali because the rest of Indonesia are Muslims and do not eat pork.
+Babi Guling is a roast suckling pig.
 More typical in the interior of the island.
 It is usually served crumbled, with rice and vegetables.

 Serabi: rice flour crepe and coconut milk